 Depending on how your day has gone, how much bourbon you have drunk or how much time you have spent at other distilleries you may not have time for Beam.
 If this is somewhere on your bucket list…then swap this with one of the other distilleries that are not as interesting to you.
 If not, add it the following day if you are doing a three-day stretch!

 Still looking for more bourbon?
 Looking for an evening with plenty of entertainment, good food, and a great nightlife scene?
 Swing up and stay the night in Louisville.
 If you are wanting some great food, get your ass to Harvest.
 You won’t be disappointed and will likely go back the next day!
 Its amazing, hands down.
 Then head to 4th Street Live or hit Main Street for a more low key scene.
 Don’t go too crazy, because you will need to get up and drink more bourbon in the morning.

 This is conveniently located in downtown Louisville and will make a quick first stop for your day.
 Unless by this time you have had your fill of bourbon and are ready to start sampling some Kentucky Hot Browns.

 Stop Two: Bulliet

 Located just outside the heart of Louisville is Bulliet….it pops out of no-where and is a great stop.
-This is one of the quicker tours since they are not producing product here on campus yet.
-They do have the warehouses and you will get to take a peek into the lab, the offices and a barrel repair workshop.
+This is one of the quicker tours since they are not producing a product here on campus yet.
+They do have the warehouses and you will get to take a peek into the lab, the offices, and a barrel repair workshop.